Joe-Thompson/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is Document Object Model, which is language neutral  interface that lets you dynamically access and update page elements

 2. What is an event?

+    Events happen when the user interacts with the page, such as clicking a button, pressing a key, or simply loading the page.

 3. What is an event listener?

+    An event listener is a method attached to an element on a page that waits for the user to interact with the element, once activated the event listener will then run whatever code is in it's scope.

 4. Why would we convert a NodeList into an Array?

+    A nodeList only has access to the (forEach) array method, once we convert a NodeList to an actual array it then has access to all array methods.

 5. What is a component?

+    A component is a chuck of reusable code that we can call with as many times as we want.
+And once attached to a set a data, any data added would dynamically be included in the component, like wise any items removed from our set of data would also be dynamically removed.

 ### Git Set up